 Plotly is a web-based data analysis and graphing tool.
 It supports a good collection of chart types with built-in social sharing features.
 The charts and graph types available have a professional look and feel.
 Creating a chart is just a matter of loading in your information and customizing the layout, axes, notes and legend.
 If you are looking to get started, you can find some inspiration here.

 DataHero enables you to pull together data from cloud services and create charts and dashboards.
 No technical abilities are required, so this is a great tool for your whole team to use.

-These are the top 9 data visualization tool for non-developers that I recommended.
+These are the top 9 data visualization tools for non-developers that I recommended.

-In the end, I want to add that, use these tools cooperatively with Octoparse – a dedicated web scraping tool, will help you understand data faster, easier, and clearer.
+Finally, I want to add that, using these tools cooperatively with Octoparse – a dedicated web scraping tool, will help you understand data faster, easier, and clearer.